matrix-org/matrix-spec-proposals/proposals/2176-update-redaction-rules.md

    `m.room.encryption` have no effect, and servers do not use the value of the property to authenticate events.

-   The effect of redacting an `m.room.redaction` event is much the same as that of sending a new `m.room.redaction` event with no `algorithm` key.
+   The effect of redacting an `m.room.encryption` event is much the same as that of sending a new `m.room.encryption` event with no `algorithm` key.
 It's unlikely to be what was intended, but adding rules to the redaction algorithm will not help this.